-Join Todd Perkins for an in-depth discussion in this video Create and run an Android app in an emulator, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Create and run an Android app in an emulator, part of Learning Java Applications.

 - A note to those of you who have the exercise files…and are experiencing errors opening this project.…It's because I created it using Android API Level 21.…When you just installed Android Studio,…it probably installed a later version by default.…So to add Android Level 21 to your project,…just got to Tools, Android, SDK Manager.…So you want to select the API that you want to install,…in this case it's going to be API Level 21, Android 5.0.1,…just to work with this exercise file.…